GospelTrust/kairos-th-513/docs/content/_week-03/session-09.md

 (1) No, it is more likely that in Chapters 7 and 8, Paul delves into the struggles involved in the Christian life.
 (2) Whoever denies that true believers can struggle with sins is, in effect, countering what apostle John said in 1 John 1:8, 10 (ESV):
- “If we say we have no sin, we deceive ourselves, and the truth is not in us. . . .
+ “If we say we have no sin, we deceive ourselves, and the truth is not in us….
 10 If we say we have not sinned, we make him a liar, and his word is not in us.”
 b.
 Second, Paul uses present tense throughout Romans 7.

 c.
 Third, Paul’s description of his legalistic righteousness as being “faultless” (Phil.
 3:6) during his pre-conversion days does not correspond to his intense inner turmoil described in Romans 7.